rawify/BitSet.js/README.md

 BitSet set(ndx[, value=0)
 ---
-Sets value 0 or 1 to index `ndx` of the bitset
+Mutable; Sets value 0 or 1 to index `ndx` of the bitset

 int get(int ndx)
 ---